carlfulp/getting-and-cleaning-data-project/CodeBook.md

 ## getting-and-cleaning-data-project

+The data set used herein is derived from the "Human Activity Recognition Using Smartphones Data Set," described in

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012 and http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 # Data Collection Description

 [The following was copied verbatim from the "ReadMe.txt" file contained in the original data set.]